 The average procurement generalist supports both non-critical spend (routine, low-value items) and leverage products (commodities with a high impact on profitability).
 Non-critical spend accounts for 79% of their time, while 21% is dedicated to leverage spend.

-With the amount of time generalists devote to non-critical spend, The Hackett Group proposes that this arrangement is ripe for an alternative approach.
+With the amount of time generalists devote to non-critical spend, The Hackett Group proposes that this arrangement would benefit from an alternative approach.
 Doing so is sure to solve many procurement challenges.

-For non-critical spend, procurement expects a 12% savings; their actual savings is only 10%.
+For non-critical spend, procurement expects 12% savings; their actual savings is only 10%.

-Download “Are Strategic Resources Providing the Best Return?” today to learn how to make the best use your time and resources to maximize ROI and overcome many common procurement challenges.
+Download the report today to learn how to make the best use your time and resources to maximize ROI and overcome many common procurement challenges.